TerrorByteTW/Honeypot/README.md

 to keep honest people honest and to catch bad actors without moderators having to constantly monitor players.
 I highly recommend CoreProtect and GriefPrevention, but if you have the money to spend, Lands is an awesome plugin as well.

-This plugin is currently written for Minecraft 1.18+ and is compiled using Java 17.
-If you are not running Java 17 on your server, or using Minecraft 1.17(.x) or earlier, this plugin is not for you.
+This plugin is currently written for Minecraft 1.21+ and is compiled using Java 21.
+If you are not running Java 21 on your server, or running on older versions of Minecraft, this plugin is not for you.